PROPERTY RELATED OFFENCES

 A Court will, in almost every case, order restitution to be paid by the defendant if found guilty.

 Defences to Mischief often revolve around the ownership of the damaged property, challenging the extent of the property damage and whether the damage was caused willfully and with the knowledge that the conduct would cause damage or interfere with a person’s enjoyment of the property.

 For the offence to be considered mischief to the level that would warrant criminal charges, the damage must be more than trivial; it must be more than a minor inconvenience.
 The Crown must prove that the usefulness or value of the property has been reduced, even if only momentarily.

 Break and Enter is defined in the Criminal Code of Canada as breaking into a place with the intention of committing an offence.
 The ‘break’ does not need to involve actually damaging a door or window.
 All that is required is that it is opened.
 Using a key to open a door could meet the definition of ‘breaking’.
 To complete the ‘enter’ element of the offence any part of a person’s body or the tools that are being used need to just slightly enter.

 The Court takes sentencing for these offences very seriously.
 Whether the break-in was into a residential dwelling or a business makes a significant difference when it comes to sentencing.
-The maximum punishment for breaking and entering into a dwelling can be a life sentence, where breaking and entering into a non-residential property the maximum sentence is 10 years.
+The maximum punishment for breaking and entering into a dwelling can be a life sentence, whereas for breaking and entering into a non-residential property, the maximum sentence is 10 years.

 POSSESSION OF STOLEN PROPERTY